Tutoriels Backend

 http://localhost:4200/

-Code check
+Code verification

-As a computer scientist we will try to simplify our lives.
+As a computer scientist, we will try to simplify our lives.

-Angular used the TSLint tool accessible at this address https://palantir.github.io/tslint/
+Angular used the TSLint tool available at

 Noticed

-We are waiting for the next tool recommended by angular (probably ESLint?).
+We are waiting for the next tool recommended by Angular (probably ESLint?).

 As the Google team has not decided, we will integrate ESLint into our project.